MarcinOrlowski/Fonty/README.md

  [![Release](https://jitpack.io/v/MarcinOrlowski/fonty.svg)](https://jitpack.io/#MarcinOrlowski/fonty)
  [![Dependency Status](https://dependencyci.com/github/MarcinOrlowski/Fonty/badge)](https://dependencyci.com/github/MarcinOrlowski/Fonty)

- `Fonty` is Android library allowing you to easily change the typeface of your UI elements.
+ `Fonty` is simple Android library allowing you to easily change the typeface of your UI elements.
 Contrary to other implementations `Fonty` is designed with the assumption that if you want to change the font for your  app, then you change it **globally** per whole application, to achieve consistency across your Fragments or Activities.

- This means that using `Fonty` will require **no change** to your layout files.
- All you need to do is to initialize the library and specify what typeface you want to be used for regular text and what for boldfaced ones.
+ Using `Fonty` requires **no change** to be made to your layout files and all you need to do is to initialize the library and specify what typeface you want to be used as regular and boldfaced ones.
 That's it.

  ![Screenshot](img/shot.png)

  Download demo application APK from [releases section](https://github.com/MarcinOrlowski/fonty/releases).
  Source code in project's [app/](https://github.com/MarcinOrlowski/fonty/tree/master/app/src/main) module.

 Features
 ========